wubaoyuan/Lpbox-ADMM/README.md

 # Lp-Box ADMM for Integer Programming

+[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming.
-This project provides two implementations of [Lp-Box ADMM](https://ieeexplore.ieee.org/document/8378001/) using
+This project provides two implementations of Lp-Box ADMM:
 * [Matlab](matlab): full codes and full demos to reproduce all reported results in the manuscript.
 * [Python](python): full codes and one simple demo to demonstrate the usage.